Machine Learning

 • Trained two separate models: one for offensive detection and another for category detection.

-• Configured Logistic Regression with max_iter=1000 to ensure proper model convergence.
+• Configured Logistic Regression with max_iter=1000 to ensure convergence.

 • Used classification reports to analyze precision, recall, and F1-score for each class.